GoFundMe investigating campaign for homeless Samaritan

-PHILADELPHIA — A homeless man who helped a stranded motorist in Philadelphia says he is panhandling again and using drugs, and he has no access to the money raised on his behalf.
+PHILADELPHIA — A homeless man who helped a stranded motorist in Philadelphia said he is panhandling once again and using drugs, and he has no access to the money raised on his behalf.

-Johnny Bobbitt gained worldwide attention when he used his last $20 to help Kate McClure in November 2017.
+Johnny Bobbitt gained worldwide attention when he used his last $20 to fill up the gas tank of stranded motorist Kate McClure in November 2017.

 McClure and her boyfriend Mark D’Amico started a GoFundMe campaign in return, promising that Bobbitt would have a home.

-Bobbitt tells the Philadelphia Inquirer he can’t use the $200,000 left out of the $400,000 that donors raised on GoFundMe, and he no longer has a camper or a car.
+Bobbitt told the Philadelphia Inquirer that he can’t use the $200,000 left out of the $400,000 that donors raised on GoFundMe, and he no longer has a camper or a car.

+Bobbitt questions the couple’s motives and fears they may have squandered the money.

+“I think it might have been good intentions in the beginning, but with that amount of money, I think it became greed.”
+Bobbitt said.

-GoFundMe is investigating whether the money was mismanaged, and says it will work to ensure Bobbitt “receives the help he deserves.”
+GoFundMe is investigating whether the money was mismanaged, and said it will work to ensure Bobbitt “receives the help he deserves and that the donors’ intentions are honored.”

 Information from: The Philadelphia Inquirer, http://www.inquirer.com